Skip to content

 • secure £1.8m of new curriculum revenue funding to diversify College income and drive innovative delivery.

+As the anchor institution for skills in the city, the College works heavily with the Local Authority and the city’s skills landscape.
+Our Chief Executive is both the skills lead for Plymouth, and also the skills lead for Growth Alliance Plymouth, a partnership between Babcock International Group, the Royal Navy and Plymouth City Council to put in place the infrastructure, workforce and support for the wider business ecosystem, to drive inclusive growth.
+The College also sits on the highly influential Plymouth Growth Board, the primary forum for public/private engagement that shapes city-wide activity.
 This is the delivery partnership of the local growth plan of which the local skills plan is one of the key pillars.
 Our involvement with this group is significant with the chair of this board also being the College’s Chair of Governors.
 Our Chief Executive also sits on this board.
-Other representation includes the Chief Executives of Plymouth City Council, Plymouth Hospitals NHS Trust, Heart of the South West Local Enterprise Partnership, Devon & Plymouth Chamber of Commerce and the University of Plymouth; as well as leaders from key employers across the city such as Princess Yachts, Babcock International Group, Livewell and the Theatre Royal Plymouth.
+Other representation includes the Chief Executives of Plymouth City Council, University Hospitals Plymouth NHS Trust, Devon Chamber of Commerce and the University of Plymouth; as well as leaders from key employers across the city such as Princess Yachts, Babcock International Group, Livewell and the Theatre Royal Plymouth.
 Membership of this group ensures that the College reflects the needs of the city.

 Why choose City College Plymouth?